Independent National Electoral Commission (Nigeria)

+The Independent National Electoral Commission (INEC) is the federal electoral management body responsible for organising and supervising elections in Nigeria.
+Its constitutional responsibilities include elections for the offices of President, vice-president, state governors and deputy governors, as well as elections to the National Assembly and state houses of assembly.
+INEC also registers and monitors political parties and maintains the national register of voters.

-The Independent National Electoral Commission (INEC) is the electoral body which oversees elections in Nigeria.
-It was established in 1998 shortly before Nigeria's transition from military to civilian rule.
+The present commission was established in 1998 shortly before Nigeria's transition from military to civilian rule.
+INEC is currently chaired by Joash Amupitan, who was sworn into office on 23 October 2025.

 History

 Regulation and administration of elections

 The administration of democratic elections in Nigeria dates back to the period before Independence when the Electoral Commission of Nigeria (ECN) was inaugurated in 1958 to conduct the 1959 federal elections.
 Prior to 1958, regional laws and government regulated and conducted elections.
 ECN was headed by an expatriate, Ronald Edward Wraith and four Nigerian members representing each region and the Federal Capital Territory of Lagos.
-The Federal Electoral Commission (FEC), established in 1960, conducted the immediate post-independence federal and regional elections of 1964 and 1965.
+The Federal Electoral Commission, established in 1960, conducted the immediate post-independence federal and regional elections of 1964 and 1965.
 Prior to the conduct of the 1964 election, the Chief Electoral Officer, Kofo Abayomi resigned and some party officials from the NCNC and Action Group doubted the credibility of a free and fair election.
 The electoral body was dissolved after the military coup of 1966 in Nigeria.
 In 1978, a new Federal Electoral Commission (FEDECO) was constituted by the regime of General Olusegun Obasanjo, organizing the elections of 1979 which ushered in the Nigerian Second Republic under the leadership of Alhaji Shehu Shagari.
 It also conducted the general elections of 1983.

 In December 1995, the military government under the leadership of general Sani Abacha established the National Electoral Commission of Nigeria which conducted another set of elections.
 These elected institutions were not inaugurated before the sudden death of General Abacha in June 1998 aborted the process.
 In 1998, General Abdulsalam Abubakar's Administration dissolved National Electoral Commission of Nigeria (NECON) and established the Independent National Electoral Commission (INEC).
 INEC organized the transitional elections that ushered in the Nigerian Fourth Republic on May 29, 1999.